wp-plugins/lightbox-plus/readme.txt

 = Can I use this plugin and Lightview Plus, Lightbox 2 (either one), WP lightbox JS Plugin at the same time? =

-Probably not, they they will most likely interfere with each other as they all modify the image URLs.
+No other lightbox plugins can be used, they will most likely interfere with each other as they all modify the image URLs.
+Other image overlay plugins may possibly be compatible.

 = Can I add my own styles and images for the overlay? =

-Yes, you can easily create additional styles by adding a new folder to the css directory under <code>wp-content/plugins/lighbox-plus/css/</code> by duplicating and modifying any of the existing theme folders or using them as examples to create your own.
+Yes, you can easily create additional styles by adding a new folder to the CSS directory under <code>wp-content/plugins/lightbox-plus/css/</code> by duplicating and modifying any of the existing theme folders or using them as examples to create your own.

 = How does Lightbox Plus differ from other Lightbox plugins for WordPress? =

-Performance wise the ColorBox jQuery plugin is smaller and generally faster then most lightbox JavaScript plugins.
-The regular expressions that handle the text are more robust handling a wider variety of characters and in addtion it will also grab the image title from the image to use for the overlay image caption.
+Performance wise the ColorBox jQuery plugin is smaller and generally faster than most lightbox JavaScript plugins.
+The regular expressions that handle the text are more robust handling a wider variety of characters and in addition it will also grab the image title from the image to use for the overlay image caption.

+= Lightbox Plus does not work correctly with WordPress' built-in gallery features, how do I make it work =

+At present it does not.
+WordPress' built in gallery has its own method for  dispaying image within WordPress' base framework.
+I am still working on an option that will allow Lightbox Plus to over ride this.
+In the meantime of you would like to use Lightbox Plus with a gallery I suggest you try one of the many gallery plugins that support lightbox, NextGEN Gallery, Lazyest Gallery, or Inline Gallery for example.

+= When reseting/re-initializing LBP the setting do not appear correctly when the page reloads, what gives? =

+This problem is only apparent in Chrome and Opera.
+It seems to works fine in Internet Explorer, Firefox and Safari.
+There may be browser related issues and I am investigating the problem at this time.
+For Chrome the settings are being saved but not displayed immediately, click on the Lightbox Plus link under appearance and you will see the current settings.
+Opera for whatever reason is completely failing to save re-initialization settings, you must manually set and save them or use another browser.
+And, no, it doesn't make sense since it's server side activity.

 == Change Log ==

+= 1.5.2 =
+* Reset/re-initialize button on the plugin page will now remove the old files that were not removed during upgrade to 1.5.x from pre 1.5 versions.
+* Fixed the slideshow timing to display and save correctly - any amountof time over 5000 milliseconds was displaying as 13000 milliseconds.
+* Miscellaneous cosmetic fixes and text adjustments

 = 1.5.1 =
 * Fixed the need to have class=imagebox added to image links

 = 1.5 =
-* Rebuilt Lightbox Plus to utilize ColorBox for it's image overlay functions
+* Rebuilt Lightbox Plus to utilize ColorBox for its image overlay functions
  * Supports photos, photo groups, slideshow, ajax, inline, and iframed content.
  * Appearance is completely controlled through CSS so users can restyle the box.
  * Written in jQuery plugin format and can be chained with other jQuery commands.